jules-line-plus/jngwock.github.io/_posts/2020-08-07-api-server-notify.md

   - notify_cb
 ---

-Notify is always called when caller tried to make a call.<br>
+Notify is always called when a caller tries to make a call.<br>
-Application needs to inform a new call has been made to a callee.<br>
+Applications need to inform the callee that a call is coming in.<br>
-The application could use mobile push system(i.2 APNs, FCM) or the others.<br>
+The application could use a mobile push system (i.2 APNs, FCM) or others.<br>

 AppServer must deliver `param` to the callee.
 Please see [AppServer Requirements]({{site.baseurl}}/documents/article/art-appserver-role/).<br>
 The `param` key name must be changed to `cc_param`.<br>